 The Disability and Advocacy Research Network is for folks with disabilities in psychology at any career stage (including students).

 We also welcome allies and those who study, work with, and/or teach about disability.
 Following a social model perspective, anyone who identifies or is viewed by others as having a disability can be considered to have a disability.
 This includes but is not limited to physical, sensory, cognitive, invisible, chronic illness, and mental health conditions.
 DARN facilitates community building, mentoring, professional development, and resource sharing.
+We are a volunteer-led collective.

 DARN Groups

-Additionally, we have two special interest subgroups
+Additionally, we have three special interest subgroups

 DARN Research Subgroup